-Courses Taught: Patient Care, Human Pathophysiology, Registry Review, Clinical Practicum, Research, Radiopharmacy technologist prior to joining the UAB School of Health Professions.
+Norman Bolus is an Assistant Professor Emeritus for the UAB Master of Science in Nuclear Medicine & Molecular Imaging.
+He was in clinical practice for 3 years as a staff nuclear medicine technologist prior to joining the UAB School of Health Professions.
 He has served in many capacities for the program as lab instructor, teacher, assistant professor and clinical coordinator before assuming the role of program director in 2007.
 Mr. Bolus received his undergraduate Bachelor of Science degree in Biology/Chemistry in 1988 and a BS degree in Nuclear Medicine Technology in 1989 from UAB.
 He also obtained a Master in Public Health in Occupational Health and Safety from UAB in 1998 and has an additional Master of Science degree from the UAB School of Public Health in Environmental Toxicology.
 He is an active member of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) and the SNMMI - Technologist Section (SNMMI-TS) and was the Editor-in-Chief of the Journal of Nuclear Medicine Technology from January 2012 through December 2017.
 He is a past president of the SNMMI-TS.
 He is also a past president of the Southeastern Chapter of the SNMMI-TS and received The Marshall Brucer Award in October 2017 from the SECSNMMI for distinguished service.
 He is a two-time past president of the Alabama Society of Nuclear Medicine and currently serves as its Associate Treasurer.